ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 ### Pass 4: Common Subexpression Detection

-Identify repeated subexpressions (useful for let-binding in future articles):
+Identify repeated subexpressions (useful for let-binding which we will see to in Part 5):

 ~~~~ java
 public static Map<Expr, Integer> findCommonSubexpressions(Expr expr) {